 This happens when elements in the logo overlap.
-We saw this overlapping logo design techniques plenty of times in 2015.
+We can see this overlapping logo design techniques plenty of times in 2020.
 It was one of our favorites.

 Technique 11: 3D Logos Are Finally Here.

-Given the introduction of 3D cinema, it’s not a surprise that 3D logos were hot favorites in 2015.
+Given the introduction of 3D cinema, it’s not a surprise that 3D logos are hot favorites in 2020.
 While the design—creative works in 2D made to convey the punch and realism of 3D—isn’t all that new (it’s been around for years), it came back with a vengeance last year.

-These are just a few of the best logo design techniques that 2015 was all about.
-With 2015 already underway, it’s exciting to see how many of these trends will eventually die out, how many will continue to change, shift and evolve—and how many of these will stay ever the same.
+These are just a few of the best logo design techniques that 2020 is all about.
+It’s exciting to see how many of these trends will eventually die out, how many will continue to change, shift and evolve—and how many of these will stay ever the same.